• Skip to primary navigation

 Sandwiches are great.
 But if you have a kid who doesn’t like them, or if you just want to mix things up every now and then, this is for you.

-Note: As an Amazon Associate I earn from qualifying purchases.
+Note: As an Amazon and Bentgo Associate I earn from qualifying purchases.
 This post contains affiliate links, meaning that if you choose to click through and make a purchase, I will receive a small commission at no extra cost to you.

 • Main course: I try to include something with protein, dairy, carbohydrates, or all 3.